mjeammet/DAPY-P6_juststreamit/README.txt

 ## Installation
 * Download and install OC Movies API from the following repository: https://github.com/OpenClassrooms-Student-Center/OCMovies-API-EN-FR
 * Run the API by following instructions on their README
-* Open the file just_stream_it.html in your favorite web browser
+* Optional : if you have Python installed, you can preview the website through an HTTP server by typing `python3 -m http-server 8001` before opening just_stream_it.html

-* Optional :
+## Run
-if you have Python installed, you can preview the website through an HTTP server by typing `python3 -m http-server 8001` before opening just_stream_it.html
+* Open `just_stream_it.html` in your favorite web browser